Pure-Form/Pure-Form/docs/legal-source/terms-of-service.md

 ## Entire Agreement

-These Terms, along with our Privacy Policy, constitute the entire agreement between you and Pure Life.
+These Terms, along with our Privacy Policy, constitute the entire agreement between you and Pure Form.

 ## Severability